keu/docs/astro/cli/install-cli.md

 brew install astro
 ```

+If Homebrew doesn't install the latest version of the CLI when you run this command:

+1. Run the following command to update all package definitions (formulae) and Homebrew:

+    ```sh
+    brew update
+    ```

+2. Run the following command to install the latest version of the Astro CLI:

+    ```sh
+    brew install astro
+    ```

+3. Run the following command to verify the correct Astro CLI version was installed:

+    ```sh
+    astro version
+    ```

 To install a specific version of the Astro CLI, specify the version you want to install at the end of the command:

 ```sh